felixludos/Games/JAccuse/JAccuse.md

 ## Generation Setup

 The game is played over a number of “generations”, the total number of which should be agreed upon beforehand.
-It’s required to play an even number of generations and the more generations are played, the more strategic the game becomes.
-It is recommended to play 4, but 2 generations also works for a quick game.
+Generally playing a single generation is fine, but optimally, you can play with multiple generations.
+This is especially recommended when playing with the “Generational Trauma” variant (see below).

 1. At the beginning of each generation shuffle all the influence cards and deal 5-7 influence cards to each player face down (depending on the total number of players, see the guide above).
 If there is a influence cards remaining (i.e. when playing with 5 or 13 players), place it on the table face down to form a discard pile.

-2. Each player may freely look at the influence cards dealt to them (which makes up their hand), and may, if they choose, also show their hand cards to other players.
+2. Each player may freely look at the influence cards dealt to them (which makes up their hand), but may not intentionally show them to other players at any time.
+(Note that players may freely talk about their cards, including lying about them, but generally this should be done openly at the table so that all players that pay attention can hear).
    - All players start with an equal number of influence cards in their hand, but over time some players may run out of influence cards before others.
 Once a player runs out of influence cards, they may no longer vote in elections or get accused, so they are effectively out for the rest of the generation.
 However, their membership card should be left face down and until the generation is over for scoring.

 3. Now each player selects one of their influence cards to place face down in front of them.
 This card is called the “membership” card of the player, and should be placed in between the player’s two network cards.